Ph: (808) 675-3493

 Dress & Grooming Standards

 General Statement.
 The attire and grooming of both men and women must always be modest, neat, clean, and becoming the dignity adherent of a representative of BYU-Hawaii and the Church of Jesus Christ of Latter-day Saints.
 Dress and grooming should emphasize appropriateness and cleanliness, avoiding any unusual apparel or physical alterations, such as color or style of hair, which bring undue attention to one’s self.
 So-called “grubby attire” may be worn only in the immediate areas of residence halls and at informal outdoor activities, but not on general campus, including dining or classroom areas.
-Grubby attire includes tank tops, shirts without sleeves or which expose the midriff, sweats and jogging attire, work overalls, medical scrubbies, military camouflage or fatigue outfits, informal lava lava, and clothes with holes or see through or those which are noticeably frayed, cut off, or patched.
+Grubby attire includes tank tops, shirts without sleeves, sweats and jogging attire, work overalls, medical scrubbies, military camouflage or fatigue outfits, informal lava lava, and clothes with holes or see through or those which are noticeably frayed, cut off, or patched.
 Hats are not to be worn while indoors.
 You are not permitted to get any new tattoos while attending the university.
 All tattoos that you have had previously must be covered.
 Messages and pictures on clothing must be appropriate to LDS standards.
 Footwear is to be worn in public campus areas (flip-flops and slippers are permissible).
 Acceptable attire will be designated for each student body dance.
 Attire for all other school activities, including athletic events, should be consistent with these standards and guidelines unless otherwise designated by appropriate authority.

 Appropriate Dress and Grooming for Men